SAYADAW U TEJANIYA’S DAILY LIFE MEDITATION STYLE

 Week 1: START WITH AWARENESS Always start with awareness A meditator’s job is to remember to be aware Wisdom is what this practice is about Rely on wisdom it will stand by you What the mind is aware of isn’t important Forget the idea meditation happens only on a cushion There is a progression in the growth of awareness

-THE FOUR FOUNDATIONS OF DAILY LIFE MEDITATION It’s important, Sayadaw says, to always meditate with four essential understandings firmly in mind—right attitude, right effort, right interest, and right view.
-Click on the links to see each week’s Daily Tejaniya messages on these understandings, and how to practice them.
+THE FOUR FOUNDATIONS OF DAILY LIFE MEDITATION It’s important to always meditate with four foundational understandings firmly in mind—right attitude, right effort, right interest, and right view.
+Click on the links below to see each week’s Daily Tejaniya messages on these understandings, and how to practice them.

 Week 2: RIGHT ATTITUDE Check your attitude all the time Do not try to have the right attitude Whatever you experience is the right experience Don’t try to create a positive mind state Be natural and simple.
 Learn from every experience.
 Wait and watch with awareness and intelligence One meditator’s experience with right attitude